stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/expose-metrics/expose-metrics.md

     ![product-review-promql](images/product-review-promql.png)

-Voila, you sucessfully exposed metrics for your application!
+Voila, you successfully exposed metrics for your application!

-Move on to next tutorial to see how to trigger alerts for your application.
+Move on to the next tutorial to see how to trigger alerts for your application.